 I'm bumping this post to the top of the queue for several reasons.
 First, current events have made it topical; it's about a film about rape.
 Second, it's one of the oldest posts on the blog.
-I originally posted it in September, 2010; I started New Savanna third April.
+I originally posted it in September, 2010; I started New Savanna in April 2010.
 Third it remains the most popular post here, with 73016 views as of now (6:22 AM on November 11, 2017).
 I've placed a downloadable PDF here:

 • • • • •